 National Lifeguard Instructor Trainers teach, evaluate and

 certify National Lifeguard Instructor candidates.
-NLS ITs are
+They may also

 Costs: In addition to the required reference

-materials, an appointment fee is payable to the Lifesaving Society
+materials, a certification fee is payable to the Lifesaving Society

 and submitted with your Training Record.
 Organizers will charge a

-fee to cover the cost of running the Instructor Trainer clinic.
+fee to cover the cost of running the Trainer course.

-current by recertifying within 24 months of the last certification
+candidates.
+Remain current by recertifying within 24 months of the

 last certification date.
 Recertification is through the Lifesaving